Upstream Oil & Gas

 Using a stylised linear programming framework, representative crude oils can be evaluated against a standardised refinery configuration to understand relative processing suitability and value contribution.

-For illustrative purposes, publicly available crude assays from open sources are used.
-The emphasis is on demonstrating the analytical logic and methodology, not on exhaustive coverage of all global crudes.
+The emphasis in this illustrative demo is on demonstrating the underlying analytical logic and modelling methodology, rather than on exhaustive coverage of all global crude oils

 Illustrative explorations